gabrielriviere999-commits/Portfolio-RiviereGabriel123456789/README.md

 To disable the return to the automatic line :

-1. Open: about:config
+1. Open : about:config
-2. Search for: plain_text.wrap_long_lines
+2. Search for : plain_text.wrap_long_lines
 3. 3.
 Put the value to: false

 Result: